liyaooi/FETCH/README.md

 ## How to run it

-`requirements.txt`: install needed packages under the environment settings by pip.
+`pip install -r requirements.txt`: install needed packages under the environment settings by pip.

 `python main_attention.py`: after specifying the dataset, cuda, and other parameters, you can run FETCH to automate feature engineering for Random Forest or other pre-defined model.